 All Scripture quotations are taken from the Holy Bible, New International Version®, NIV®.
 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.TM ©2018-2019 IAB.
 Used by permission of Zondervan.
 All rights reserved worldwide. www.zondervan.com.

 The "NIV" and "New International Version" are trademarks registered in the United States Patent and Trademark Office by Biblica, Inc.TM

-Starting a cancer care ministry in your community or church is an important undertaking, but with the expert training and resources provided through Our Journey of Hope® you will be thoroughly equipped for the role.
+Starting a cancer care ministry in your faith community is an important undertaking, but with the expert training and resources provided through Our Journey of Hope® you will be thoroughly equipped for the role.
 You have received specialized leadership training, and will be imparting your detailed understanding of cancer care ministry to new ministry partners.
 This comprehensive guide will walk you through every step of the process.

-Our Journey of Hope® is an educational outreach brought to you by the Pastoral Care Department at Cancer Treatment Centers of America® (CTCA).
-For information about cancer treatment options at CTCA, please call 800-296-9333
+Our Journey of Hope® is an educational outreach brought to you by the Spritual Support Department at City of Hope®.
+For information about cancer treatment options at City of Hope, please call 800-296-9333.